-This coffee body scrub is the best DIY beauty treatment on the planet.
+This DIY coffee body scrub recipe is a must-have in your homemade beauty stash.
 Forget spending hundreds of dollars at the spa to get scrubbed and wrapped — this coffee scrub will get you the results, and costs less than a dollar per use!

 Of course you need coffee for your coffee body scrub!
 But why is it so special?

 The caffeine helps tissues release excess fluid build up, which tones and tightens the skin.
 Caffeine has also been shown to prevent accumulation in fat cells.
 This is why exfoliating with coffee is popular for reducing the appearance of cellulite.